ryu49th/i2cedt_project/README.md

-# TaskWeaver - Project Management System
+# WorkSync — AI Team Work Planner

 A full-stack web application for project management and team collaboration